FAQS

 How do you create a ‘StoneScape’?

-First, I go out exploring with the camera, photographing landscape views and textures of Caithness Stone.
+First, I photograph landscape views and textures of Caithness Stone.
 Often stone textures are captured from harbours, beaches, walls, paving slabs and even ancient standing stones.
 Back in the studio, I digitally recreate a chosen landscape (or view) using photographs of Caithness Stone.
 For example, often the sky is a paving slab or boulder from the beach.
 Sea, land and all elements of the composition are recreated using textures of stone in Photoshop.
 This digital process involves days of meticulous cutting and layering on the computer.
 Once the landscape is cut into sections, it’s then recreated with multiple layers of stone textures, colours, and gradients, like a multilayered jigsaw puzzle.
 I subtly allow some of the original landscape to bleed through.

 Although there are countless photo editing tools and filters which could automate and speed up parts of the StoneScape process, I prefer to work manually wherever possible.
 Working by hand (using a Wacom tablet and pen) not only means the finished product is completely unique, it allows me to work intuitively, use my own creative eye and not that of someone else, or a computer program.